Safety - Local information

 Phone: 0800 999 0400 (Monday to Friday 8.30am -6pm, Saturday 9am -5pm)

 Alternatively, the Fife Falls Response Team can be contacted by pressing Community Alarm, via your GP or NHS24 (Tel.
 111).
-A community alarm service is also available and further information can be found by clicking the following link.

 RECOMMENDED - We would advise that you arrange a Fire Safety Check

 If you would like to request a free fire safety check, please contact the Scottish Fire and Rescue Service using the information below.

 Website: Fire Scotland